CatherineLuquire/Hawaii-Weather/README.md

 # Sqlalchemy and Flask API - Advanced Data Storage and Retrieval

-Used Sqlalchemy to connect to a Hawaii weather sqlite database, then reflected tables into classes and saved as references Station and Measurement.
-Next, analysis was performed on different stations and measurement queries.
+Used Sqlalchemy to read a sqlite file into Python, then performed analysis and created visualizations with Matplotlib.
 For the second part of the challenge, designed a Flask API based on queries performed in the first step, and used Flask to create API routes.

 ## Table of contents